Local Storage

 • SD card status: not detected, normal, and anomaly.

-An anomaly can be caused by no file system, incompatible file system, and file system or SD card damage.
+An anomaly can be caused by no file system, an incompatible file system, and the file system or SD card damage.

 • SD card formatting: The user initiates formatting on the mobile app to erase the SD card for normal usage.
 How SD card formatting works: